Henry Kett

-Henry Kett (12 February 1761 – 30 June 1825) was a versatile English clergyman, academic and writer.
+Henry Kett (12 February 1761 – 30 June 1825) was an English clergyman, academic and writer.

 Life

 Son of Benjamin and Mary Kett, he was born in the parish of St. Peter's Mancroft, Norwich, 12 February 1761.
 His father was a cordwainer and freeman of Norwich, and he himself was admitted to the freedom of the city on 28 August 1784.
 He was educated at Norwich School by the Rev. William Lemon, and matriculated as commoner inf. ord. of Trinity College, Oxford, on 18 March 1777, graduating B.A.
 1780, M.A.
 1783, B.D.
 1793.
 He was elected Blount exhibitioner 26 May 1777, scholar 15 June 1778, and fellow 5 June 1784, retaining his fellowship until 1824.
 His name occurs as the tutor of various undergraduates from 1784 to 1809, but the period during which he acted as college tutor probably ranged from 1799 to 1808.

 In 1789, Kett visited France and saw the early days of the French Revolution.
 He was Bampton lecturer in 1790, and in the same year played the major part in raising a subscription for John Uri, when he was discharged by the delegates of the Clarendon Press from his position as cataloguer of the Oriental manuscripts in the Bodleian Library.
 He was select preacher 1801–2, and classical examiner during 1803–4.
 On 31 October 1793 he unsuccessfully contested the Professorship of Poetry at Oxford against James Hurdis.
 In 1802 he canvassed again for the same post, but refrained from going to the poll.
 On the first occasion he published, as his credentials for the professorship, a volume of Juvenile Poems, most of which had appeared in the Gentleman's Magazine, but he afterwards endeavoured to suppress it.